-- Operational management who own the day-to-day management of risk
+Operational management who owns the day-to-day management of risk

-- Internal audit who assess the performance of other lines of defense and report on potential gaps that need to be addressed
+Internal audit who assesses the performance of other lines of defense and report on potential gaps that need to be addressed.

 The highest-level decision-makers should be involved in setting risk expectations across your organization as they most likely will be held ultimately responsible for any issues that arise.
 Additionally, they may need to champion projects or implementations that involve taking on some risk.